-Work and retirement – the two decisions in one of the most important questions that all professionals face.
+Work and retirement – the two decisions in some of the most important questions that all professionals face.
 When can you stop working so you can retire?
 Do I have enough money to retire now or should I keep working?
 Do I want to work or do I want to retire?
-Of course, as boomers are beginning to realise and show the rest of the professional world, these aren’t the only two options.
+What boomers have recently realized, and what they have shown the rest of the professional world, is that these aren’t the only two options.

 Credit to the boomer generation for inventing the term semi-retirement, whether they meant to or not.
 Yes, this isn’t a totally new concept in the working world as many professionals have kept one foot in the business world while giving more time to the other areas of their life.
 However, under the wave of boomers nearing “retirement age”, this concept has gone from an anomaly to a genuine trend.
 The appeal to boomers is not hard to see as it offers another option to a very complex decision.
 But how do you know if it’s the right step to take for yourself?

 Don’t misunderstand, retirement is the absolute right decision for some people.
 While some of us might actually enjoy going to work, others have put in a lot of years and no longer feel a passion for it, so why not step away from it when the timing is right?
 The problem is that so many boomers are forced to start considering how they will retire long before they have decided if they want to retire.
 The necessary finances needed to retire is given a lot of focus and for good reason.
 Even if retirement isn’t a guaranteed move for you, coming up with a solid savings plan is key so you have the option.
 However, this gets boomers focused on how much they’ll need to retire without considering if they even want to leave their job.